JakeerC/JakeerC/README.md

 <details>
   <summary>
-    want to know more about me
+    click here to know more
   </summary>
   <div>